polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/archive.md

 1. Look at the current DBs:
     `psql -U postgres -hlocalhost -p6432`

-1. Create a db (drop old dbs)
-    `CREATE DATABASE`
+1. Run `DATABASE_URL=postgres://postgres:123@localhost:6432/local_chain_db sqlx` database create in `substrate-archive/src` to create the database.

-1. Set `CHAIN_DATA_DB="full_path"`
+1. Set `CHAIN_DATA_DB="<your_path>"`.

-1. Set up your `Archive.conf` file:
+1. Set up your `archive.conf` file:

     - make sure to set your base bath to primary DB
     - tell it where the rocksdb is.
 State using CHAIN_DATA_DB
     - secondary DB is an optimization
     - postgres url (set to var if in prod)

 1. (Optional) setup up logging and debugging.